asimba/pybpgviewer/README.md

 _Ubuntu/Xubuntu 17.10/18.04/20.04 Notes:_
 * You may need to run "sudo apt-get -f install" after package installation.

-_Linux Mint "Rafaela" (Mate) Notes:_
-* To enable image thumbnail preview in Thunar you must install additionally thumbler (D-Bus thumbnailing service) and restart Thunar.
-* To enable image thumbnail preview in Dolphin:
-  a) install following packages: kfind, baloo, kdebase-apps, kde-runtime
-  b) in Dolphin go to Control->General->Previews and enable "BPG image files" then press "Ok"

 ---
 _Hot keys (use 'Cmd' key instead of 'Ctrl' in macOS):_